wslutilities/wslu/README.md

 </div>

-This is a collection of utilities for Windows 10 Linux Subsystem, such as retriving Windows environment variables or creating your favorite linux GUI application shortcuts on Windows 10 Desktop.
+This is a collection of utilities for Windows 10 Linux Subsystem, such as retrieving environment variables or creating your favorite Linux GUI application shortcuts on Windows 10 Desktop.
 Requires Windows 10 Creators Update.
-Some of the feature requires higher version of Windows 10.
+Some of the feature requires a higher version of Windows 10.
 Supports WSL2.

 ## Feature